ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-01-clip-vqgan.md

 ## Footnotes

 [^1]: You might see VQGAN-CLIP being written as CLIP-VQGAN, CLIP+VQGAN, or VQGAN+CLIP.
 The order doesn't matter and the dash symbol isn't an operation.
 They're all the same thing.
 [^2]: It may not be how we perceive the world around us, but it may be how we *sense* it.
 Note that our eyes are composed of [*cone cells*](https://en.wikipedia.org/wiki/Cone_cell) that respond differently to different wavelengths.
+We can treat these cones analogous to a pixel's RGB channels.